 September 7, 2017 — Early input opportunity

 The applicant hosted a public meeting as an opportunity for area residents to learn more about the proposal and share their comments.

 May 23, 2017 — Preliminary application received

-Staff have received the preliminary application and are currently reviewing it.
+Staff received the preliminary application and started reviewing it.

 Additional proposal details, including site location and overview